Last additions - Camouflaged Sites

 |

-Wireless Adobe870 viewsApproaching Cingular's wireless adobe site from the west side service road.
+Wireless Adobe1410 viewsLooking at the west and south sides of Cingular's wireless adobe site.
 It's on a bluff above California Highway 62 southeast of Yucca Valley, California.
 It appears to be 'just another house on a hill' until you get up close and personal.
 The site is owned by InterConnect Towers LLC (FCC ASR 1050520).Dec 25, 2007

 |